Quansight-Labs/quansight-labs-site/posts/2019/12/Spyder-terminal.md

 ![Open a new terminal with the configured shortcut](/images/spyder-terminal/new-term.gif)

-The new Spyder-terminal version will enhance the user experience while using Spyder 4.
-We can't wait for users to install and experiment with the new features available.
-All the presented work was funded by a NumFOCUS small development grant and Quansight.
-Please don't forget to keep up with our updates and happy coding!
+We're excited for you to try out Spyder-Terminal 0.3.0 and experiment with the new features available; we'd like to thank [NumFOCUS](https://numfocus.org/) and Quansight for providing the funding and support that made all this work possible.
+Check back soon for more Spyder updates, and until then, happy coding!